Flight-Free-UK/flight_free_uk_website/source/posts/flightfree2021-podcast-episode-1-new-years-resolutions.html.markdown

 ---
-published: false
+published: true
 title: "#FlightFree2021 podcast episode 1: New Year's Resolutions"
 category: opinion
 date: 2021-01-19T12:37:55.433Z
 cover_image: /images/uploads/jan2021-podcast-collage.png
-summary: "To ring in the New Year, we talk to five people who have made the Flight Free 2021 pledge: Lenny, Jo, Gope, Dominic, and Lizzie."
+summary: "To ring in the New Year, we talk to five people who have made the Flight Free 2021 pledge: Lenny, Jo, Gope, Dominick, and Lizzie."
 author: FlightFree UK
 read_time_minute: 2
 ---
 ## This podcast is episode 1 of our #FlightFree2021 series.
-You can listen to the podcast, and access the rest of the series', at our [podcast page](https://flightfree.co.uk/podcast/).
+You can listen to the [](https://flightfreeuk.podbean.com/e/2021-series-new-years-resolutions/)podcast [here](https://flightfreeuk.podbean.com/e/2021-series-new-years-resolutions/), and access the rest of the series', at our [podcast page](https://flightfree.co.uk/podcast/).

 ![Picture shows a collage of close up pictures of the 5 people being interviewed in the podcast.
 They are all smiling. ](/images/uploads/jan2021-podcast-collage.png)

 ### This month, Kirsty and Rachel talk about New Year’s resolutions.

- We hear from five people who have made the Flight Free 2021 pledge: Lenny from Cardiff, Jo from Edinburgh, Gope from Newcastle, Dominic from Republic of Ireland, and Lizzie from Cheshire.
+ We hear from five people who have made the Flight Free 2021 pledge: Lenny from Cardiff, Jo from Edinburgh, Gope from Newcastle, Dominick from Republic of Ireland, and Lizzie from Cheshire.

 Lizzie used to dream about travelling all over the world, but became aware of the climate impact of aviation and had to park that particular dream.